 Internal marketing and employee engagement can be an effective brand building strategy.
-Employees are not simply cogs in a company wheel – they are often influencers and can make for highly effective brand ambassadors.
+Employees are not simply cogs in a company wheel – they are the influential human face of the brand to consumers.
 Having a brand purpose can foster this level of employee passion and engagement.
-It is important to realise that the way a business markets itself not only impacts on consumers but also influences how it is perceived by perspective employees.
+It is important to realise that the way a business markets itself not only impacts on consumers but also influences how it is perceived by prospective employees.

 Internal marketing involves marketing to employees, which refers to any marketing communications efforts designed to appeal to prospective employees within the workforce, and internal marketing communications.